Nictiz/Nictiz-R4-zib2020/validation-status.md

 ### AlcoholUse v3.2
 * Profile: zib-AlcoholUse
 * Status: validated
+* Remarks:
-* Remark: Since validation, a new issue has come up regarding the relation between the AlcoholUseStatus and the ObservationOfUse container.
+    * Since validation, a new issue has come up regarding the relation between the AlcoholUseStatus and the ObservationOfUse container.
 This could result in the withdrawal of this profile and subsequent re-profiling of this zib.
+    * See [ZIB-2212](https://nictiz.atlassian.net/issues/ZIB-2212) for more information.

 ### Alert v4.1
 * Profile: zib-Alert